Navigation

 Astralsound Menus and Site Structure

-We hope that as well as being W3C compliant, the Astralsound website is reasonably accessible for anyone with appropriate software or device(s) to cater for their individual requirements.
+We hope that as well as being W3C compliant, navigating the Astralsound website is reasonably intuitive, and accessible for anyone with appropriate software or device(s) to cater for their individual requirements.
 If you don't find it accessible yourself, please let us know, and in the light of any suggestions you make we'll do what we can to fix it.

 Our site structure, menus and internal links have gone through a number of revisions since the Astralsound website was launched in 2001.

-The main navigation tool is a single expandable (drop-down) menu at the top of every page, allowing direct access from any open page to any other page.
-This uses only HTML and CSS, and should function correctly in any browser that complies with W3C standards for HTML-5 and CSS-3.
+The expandable menu uses only HTML and CSS, and should function correctly for mouse-users in any browser that complies with W3C standards for HTML-5 and CSS-3.
 Older browsers may not render it correctly, and there are known issues in Internet Explorer 8 or earlier.
 If you have a browser that is affected we recommend that you update it as soon as possible, as security features in an older browser will be compromised as well as display.

 The Main Menu